 A Café is planned for Level 01 of the Podium, with the commercial kitchen serving this, located at Level 00.
-The kitchen will be all electric and the current intent is that the kitchen extract from the space be discharged through louvres on the West elevation of the podium, as indicated on the image below in Figure 5.
+The kitchen will be all electric and the current intent is in line with the initial Ventilation and Extraction Statement in that the kitchen extract from the space be discharged through louvres on the Level 03 West elevation of the podium as indicated in Figure 5 below.

-Figure 5 - Location of proposed Kitchen exhaust louvres
+Figure 5 - Location of proposed Kitchen exhaust louvres (East Elevation)

-Discharge of kitchen exhaust at Level 31 roof was explored but deemed to be unfavourable owing to the increased fan energy required, additional space take within the core areas throughout the height of the building and increased maintenance required of the significant duct run and larger fans required.
+Discharge of kitchen exhaust at Level 31 roof was explored prior to the initial planning submission but deemed to be unfavourable owing to the increased fan energy required, additional space take within the core areas throughout the height of the building and increased maintenance required of the significant duct run and larger fans required.

 For this reason, discharge at the Podium is preferred and has been designed carefully to mitigate any possible impacts on the surrounding environment.
-As this solution is yet to be fully agreed with relevant parties, a space allowance has been made to take the exhaust to Level 31 if the preferred option is deemed unfeasible.
+This strategy has been discussed and agreed with the EHO, with meeting minutes available in Appendix A.1 for reference.

-Louvres will be located with sufficient separation from the various intake louvres on the North and South and it is proposed that the kitchen extract will be discharged at high level above street level, which could pose a risk of odour issues for local receptors if not properly designed.

-To mitigate this risk, it is proposed that the extract system from the Café Kitchen be fitted with enhanced filtration and odour treatment devices, such as a Kitchen Ecology (KEU) or Pollution Control Unit (PCU), similar to that shown in Figure 6 below.
+Kitchen Make-up air will be provided via supply AHU located North of the kitchen area on Level 00.
+Intake for this AHU will be via the louvre bank located on the North podium façade.
+Exhaust louvres will be located on Level 03 well above street level, and on the West façade in keeping with the wider building intake/ exhaust separation strategy.
+While these measures have been taken, the proposed configuration does pose an increased risk of odour issues for local receptors when compared with a roof-level discharge strategy.
+To mitigate this risk, it is proposed that the extract system from the Café Kitchen be fitted with enhanced filtration and odour treatment devices, such as a Kitchen Ecology Unit (KEU) or Pollution Control Unit (PCU), similar to that in Figure 6 below.